eunos-1128/openstructure/modules/io/doc/mmcif.rst

   .. attribute:: difs

-    List of differences between the deposited sequence and the sequence in the database.
+    List of differences (:class:`MMCifInfoStructRefSeqDif`) between the
+    deposited sequence and the sequence in the database.

   .. attribute:: chain_name